Monday, September 28, 2009

 TURBULENCE 3: HEAVY METAL (2001)

-I don't even know if there is a TURBULENCE 1 or 2 and after watching part 3 I don't give a fuck to ever find out.
-A 12th rate Manson ripoff is going to perform his brand of shit rock on a airplane for some of his ugliest fans and also live on the internets.
-After the first few (horrible) songs the lead singer dude goes to the shitter and is knocked out and replaced by a Satanist that is hellbent on taking over the plane and wrecking it into a small church in Kansas because he believes that that will bring on the Antichrist.
+A 12th-rate Marilyn Manson impersonator is going to perform his unique brand of shit rock on a airplane for some of his ugliest fans and also live on the internet.
+After the first few (horrible) songs the lead singer dude goes to the restroom (possibly to take a giant dump) and is knocked out and replaced by a Satanist that is hellbent on taking over the plane and wrecking it into a small church in Kansas because he believes that that will bring on the Antichrist.

-Down on earth there's an FBI agent chick who just happens to arrest a hacker at the moment he gets access to the rock guy's website video feed, so together they figure out that the plane is under terrorist control and then they contact (via more hacking) the real rock star and talk him into being Harrison Ford from AIR FORCE ONE.
+Back on earth, an FBI agent just happens to arrest a hacker at the exact moment he gains access to the rock guy's website video feed, so together, they figure out that the plane is under terrorist control and then they contact (via more hacking) the real rock star and talk him into being Harrison Ford from AIR FORCE ONE.
 Here's a classic line from the movie: "Let me get this straight, Kate: you want the hacker you went to arrest to virtually guide the rock star through the plane so that he can overpower the armed, Satanic hijackers?"
-Honestly, I need to quit working on this shitty website and start writing movie scripts.
-There's no way, no way that I would write anything worst than that!
+Honestly, I need to quit my job and start writing movie scripts.
+Cuz there's no way, no way that I would write anything worst than that!

 What a hacker might look like.